Learn About Driving Exams

 The functional portion of the drivers license test requires potential drivers to bring their learners permits, a road-worthy vehicle that is legally registered and properly insured, and a money to cover the testing fee(s), which vary by state and, sometimes, municipality.
 The drivers test is administered by a qualified DMV representative.
 He or she will confirm that all state-mandated driver test prerequisites (drivers education courses and the minimum number of practice driving hours) have been met before allowing the test to begin.
 Road DMV tests look for applicants’ capacities to safely perform basic driving maneuvers.
 These include following basic traffic laws and signage, the use of turn signals and mirrors, speed limit compliance and parking.
 Most importantly, DMV test personnel seek to confirm during a driving exam that an applicant can safely control his or her vehicle at all times and is aware of other drivers, pedestrians and potential hazards.
 Individuals who do not pass the test on the first try will have the opportunity to review the reasons for their failure with the DMV representative.
 They may then be required to observe a brief waiting period before being allowed to retest.

-Vision Screenings for Seniors
+Find Out About Vision Screenings for Seniors

 Seniors must pass the vision screening portion of the DMV drivers test when applying for their first drivers licenses or renewing an existing license.
 Potential drivers must be able to demonstrate 20/40 vision to earn or renew their drivers licenses.
 This driver test score may be reached with or without aids, such as glasses or contacts.
 If aids are used, their use will be clearly noted on the applicant’s license.
 He or she will then be required to use those aids at all times while driving.

 The vision section of a drivers ed test is most commonly conducted at the DMV using a standard Snellen chart.
 Snellen charts for drive tests contain five lines of letters.
 The letters are randomly arranged and each line decreases in size.
 Driving test options are more advanced in some states where vision testing may be available through equipment such as Optec 1000 Vision Testers.
 States are also increasingly allowing applicants to have their vision tested by a qualified physician, ophthalmologist or optometrist.
 Drivers license exam vision screenings may be skipped if these qualified, offsite exam results are conducted within an eligible window of time and are submitted with a potential driver’s application.
 In addition to being a mandatory part of a potential driver’s first driving exam, vision screenings are commonly required for older drivers seeking to renew a drivers license.
 Beginning at age 40, many states start requiring all drivers to redocument their visual acuity to qualify for a drivers license renewal.
-Learn more about DMV vision requirements in our comprehensive guide.